Jorge Rodarte

-Jorge Rodarte Barragán (born 23 April 2004) is a Mexican professional footballer who plays as a centre-back for Liga MX club Cruz Azul, on loan from Liga de Expansión MX club Zacatecas.
+Jorge Rodarte Barragán (born 23 April 2004) is a Mexican professional footballer who plays as a centre-back for Liga MX club Cruz Azul.

 Club career

 Mineros de Zacatecas

 Rodarte started his career in Mineros de Zacatecas youth academy.
-He played on loan at Universidad del Fútbol from 2019 to 2020.
+He played on loan at Universidad Del Futbol from 2019 to 2020.
 In 2021, he joined Mineros de Fresnillo, and in early 2023, he was called up to the first-team of Mineros de Zacatecas, making his debut on 28 January 2023 against Alacranes de Durango.

 Cruz Azul

 On 17 July 2025, Rodarte joined Cruz Azul on a one-year loan.
 He made his Liga MX debut on 24 September in a 2–2 home draw against Querétaro, starting the match before being substituted for Ángel Sepúlveda in the second-half.
+On 21 December, Rodarte's contract was made permanent.
+On 9 January 2026, Rodarte was registered with the first-team for the Clausura 2026 tournament.